 Window, Door, Siding and Trim Caulk

 The best exterior caulks are silicone or silicone-latex.
 These products are excellent for caulking windows and doors.
-They can be used on trim and siding.
+They can be used on trim and siding, as well.
 In the past, the one downside was that silicone could not be painted over, but now there are paintable silicone and silicone blend caulks that make them easier to use in a wider array of projects.
 Paintable silicone caulk can be used around the outside of window units to properly seal the window and the siding edge.
 Around the perimeter of windows, it can help seal the window to the header, sill, jack stud and jamb.

-For interior door, window and trim projects, latex caulk is usually a good bet.
+For interior door, window and trim projects, acrylic latex caulk is usually a good bet.
 Use it for multiple projects, from installing wood paneling without nails to quickly filling in small drywall holes and cracks.
 Experts advise acrylic latex caulk is the best choice for baseboards.

 Caulk for Insulation Projects